AlexaEicker/up_lab/README.md

 ## How to use

 'Insert examples of code here'

+All interacting parties are expected to follow the [PSF Code of Conduct](https://policies.python.org/python.org/code-of-conduct/)

 The following functions are available:

 type_change: Takes data in most common types and changes it to a numpy array or list.

 ## How to contribute